Marine Weather Information

 Environment Canada issues marine forecasts for the Maritimes at approximately 0300, 1000, 1530, and 2000 hrs.
 Forecasts may be 'revised' at any time as weather systems evolve.
 Prudent cruisers will keep a close eye on the weather and avail themselves of the latest forecast.
 Up-to-the-minute information is vital to safety at sea.

 Marine forecasts are designed primarily for use in offshore waters.
 However, much of the cruiser's sailing is done near shore.
-The cruiser needs to be aware of the large variety of added effects which can alter the winds near the coast.
 The marine forecast is a good starting point when trying to gauge coastal wind effects because local winds are influenced by open-ocean winds.
-See East Coast Marine Weather Manual.
+Chapter 2 of Met 101 explains the large variety of factors which can affect winds near the coast.
+Met 101 is essential to understanding the Regional Weather Guide

 - Reception may be poor or impossible in many of the sheltered harbours and anchorages around our coastline and on the Bras d'Or Lakes.
 Frequently a distant transmitter, on Prince Edward Island or Magdalen Islands, will come through more clearly than a local transmitter.